yurimimi/yui/README.md

 **Image operations**

+This functions catalog is an attempt to adapt the [skimage](https://github.com/scikit-image/scikit-image/tree/main/skimage) library as a lightweight set of image processing utilities for use from the command line.

 - Crop image

 `crop_image` crops the image from its edges based on the specified range of pixels.
 The parameters order is like CSS's padding and margin.

 - Expand image

 `expand_image` works like `crop_image` but inversely: it expands the image at the edges, filling the area with transparency.

 - Add background (WIP)